 Please note that the following are examples from elsewhere in England to give you an idea of how these issues are addressed.
-The approach of others who provide and manage residential moorings may not necessarily be relevant to the Broads or may not be relevant to your site or may not be how you want to run your site.
+The approach of others who provide and manage residential moorings may not necessarily be relevant to your site or may not be how you want to run your site.
 We strongly suggest you contact us to talk through your proposed approach in advance of putting it in place.

-- We also need this kind of information shows on plans with details included in planning applications to help us to assess the application.
-There is a checklist at Appendix D that applicants can work through to address the topics raised in this section. - 224 9.1.1 Electricity - By providing electricity, there will be no need for boat engines or generators to be run - 226 (which have associated noise and fumes).
+We also need this kind of information shows on plans with details included in planning applications to help us to assess the application.
+There is a checklist at Appendix D that applicants can work through to address the topics raised in this section.

+224 9.1.1 Electricity

+By providing electricity, there will be no need for boat engines or generators to be run (which have associated noise and fumes).
 Some electric units come with lights on the top